Military

 Civil Aviation Production Prospects

-The Russian airlines will need more than 900 passenger aircraft over the next 20 years in response to the strong growth in this market, according to the March 2008 Airbus Global Market Forecast (GMF).
+The Russian airlines would need more than 900 passenger aircraft over the 20 years 2008-2018 in response to the strong growth in this market, according to the March 2008 Airbus Global Market Forecast (GMF).
 The Russian passenger aircraft fleet of 100 seats or more was expected to grow strongly from 528 aircraft in service in 2006 to nearly 950 by 2026.
 Over the next 20 years [2007-2027], Russia would require more than 900 aircraft to meet demand for aircraft replacement as well as fleet growth.
 This will represent a value at current list price of US$ 79 billion.
 These additional aircraft would include nearly 800 short haul - single-aisle aircraft which are prominent in the region's fleet and some 120 medium to long-range wide-body aircraft to satisfy international travel strong growth.

 The "tyranny of the producers" persists in the Russian civil aviation industry.
 The structure of the sector remains remarkably unchanged from that of the Soviet Union.
 It is plagued by massive factory over-capacity, an extensive network of design bureaus skilled in starting new products and producing a few prototypes, and a systemic inability to pick winners and losers.
 As of 2008 there were at least ten separate production facilities manufacturing aircraft with a passenger capacity of more than 100 seats, and another five factories producing smaller civil aviation passenger aircraft.
 By rough count, nearly half the civil aircraft production lines in the world are in Russia.
 Overall, each of these factories was building aircraft at an average rate of one per year.
 That is, these town forming enterprises were producing the minimum number of aircraft to make a claim for their continued existence, but few were doing more in the aviation sector than preserving memories.